flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 }
 ```

-Otherwise, if your app targets iOS and supports autocorrect on iOS, it is recommended to add a sensible implementation of `void showAutocorrectionPromptRect(int start, int end)`
+Otherwise, if your app targets iOS and supports autocorrect on iOS,
+we recommend that you add a sensible implementation of
+`void showAutocorrectionPromptRect(int start, int end)`
 to your `TextInputClient` subclass.

 Code after migration: